nickw444/addon-go/owntone/README.md

 2) For your setup, you may need to further edit owntone.conf to suit your needs.
 All files are located in %config%/owntone/ and are created after first start

 ## Notes
 1) The OwnTone compiled here was only given the web interface.
-Chromecast, Spotify, etc. are disabled in this add-on.
 I wanted an instance to work with my [custom integration](https://github.com/johnpdowling/custom_components/tree/master/owntone) and AirPlay devices
 2) The named pipe %config%/owntone/music/HomeAssistantAnnounce is created to facilitate announcements via the component